floragunncom/search-guard-kibana-plugin/README.md

 * [Multi Tenancy](http://docs.search-guard.com/v5/kibana-multi-tenancy)

 ## Commercial use

 This software is licensed under the Apache2 license and can be used freely also for commercial purposes.
 Some features may require the Search Guard Enterprise Edition or above to function.

+## Patches

+In some rare cases, when Kibana doesn't provide the required core functionality, we must patch.

+  - `npm patch:kibana:samesite`

+    The patch makes it possible to work with Kibana, which is embedded in an iframe on a third party website.
+We must do it because now (Thu Apr 23 2020) Kibana is still using hapi v17.
+And hapi added support for SameSite=None in hapi v19.0.0.
+Read more about [SameSite=None](https://www.chromestatus.com/feature/5633521622188032) and [SameSite](https://web.dev/samesite-cookies-explained/).

 ## License

 Copyright 2015-2018 floragunn GmbH

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at